Development Services provides a Pre-Application Meeting for development proposals.

 Step 5: Meeting Record

-- Development Services provides a written followup
+- Development Services provides a written follow-up

 - Provided 1 week after the meeting